hsinyenwu/Web-development/bootstrap/What is Bootstrap?.md

 ```

 ### Change bootstrap default setting
-Here change the background color of the *bin-info* class.
+Here change the background color of the *bin-info* class to pink.
 ```html
 <!doctype html>
 <html>